WISDEM/WOMBAT/docs/source/index.rst

 lifecycle of a single failure.

-1) The maximum length of the simulation is defined by the amount of wind and wave timeseries data is provided for the simulation.
+1) The maximum length of the simulation is defined by the amount of wind and wave time series data is provided for the simulation.
-2) Each subassemly failure model is a random sampling from a Weibull distribution, so for the sake of clarity we'll consider this to be a catastrophic drivetrain failure.
+2) Each subassembly failure model is a random sampling from a Weibull distribution, so for the sake of clarity we'll consider this to be a catastrophic drivetrain failure.
    When the timeout (time to failure) is reached in the simulation, the subassembly's operating level is reduced to 0%, and a message is passed to the turbine level (the overarching system